Has your startup has reached the point where you need to make your first hire?

 You’ll eventually be left with an ‘Employee pool.’

-All the equity you give to to employees, will come from this segment of shares.
+All the equity you give to employees will come from this segment of shares.

 Whilst there’s no standard number for the number of shares you’ll want to issue, when starting a company, it can be a good idea to issue a significant quantity.